Ceiling Fans

 Height

-It would be best to choose a fan with a long download for high ceilings to suspend it.
+Choose a fan with a long download for high ceilings to suspend it.
 The fan should hang at least eight inches from the ceiling surface.

-You can have the fan flush against the ceiling or with a short downrod of two inches.
+You can flush the fan against the ceiling or with a short downrod of two inches.
 That way, the fan hugs the ceiling.
+In both cases, the bottom of the fan should be at least seven feet off the floor.

 Construction